Interior Design

 Technology Requirements

 Students in the Department of Design at The Ohio State University are required to have their own laptop computers after being admitted into one of our major programs.
-We do not make recommendations of specific computers, but students pursuing a major in Interior Design will need a machine that is capable of meeting the technology specifications of the following softwares:
+We do not make recommendations of specific computers, but students pursuing a major in Interior Design will need a machine that is capable of meeting the technology specifications of the following software:

 woman in white shirt using smartphone.
 Photo by Bruce Mars on Unsplash.